Projects

 Notes: (Click to expand)

 1. Mineral Resources have been classified using the CIM Standards.
-Mineral Resources are reported inclusive of those Mineral Resources that have been modified to Mineral Reserves.
+Mineral Resources are reported in situ or in stockpiles, inclusive of those Mineral Resources that have been modified to Mineral Reserves.
 Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.

 2. All tonnage, grade and contained metal content estimates have been rounded; rounding may result in apparent summation differences between tonnes, grade, and contained metal content.

-6. The Qualified Person for the resource estimate is Brian Scott, P.Geo., our Vice President, Geology & Technical Services.
+4. The Qualified Person for the resource estimate is Andrew Brown, P.Geo., our Vice President, Exploration.

-8. The Mineral Resource estimates for the Fekola Mine and Cardinal Zone account for mining depletion as of December 31, 2022 and have an effective date of December 31, 2022.
-The Mineral Resource estimate for the Anaconda Area was prepared in early 2022 and has an effective date of January 11, 2022.
-The Mineral Resource estimate for the Dandoko Permit has an effective date of February 17, 2023.
+6. The Mineral Resource estimates for the Fekola Mine account for mining depletion as at December 31, 2023 and have an effective date of December 31, 2023.
+The Mineral Resource estimates for Fekola Regional have an effective date of December 31, 2023.

-9. The Mineral Resource estimates for the Fekola Mine, Cardinal Zone, Anaconda Area and Dandoko Permit assume an open pit mining method.
+7. The Mineral Resource estimates for the Fekola Complex assume an open pit mining method.

 Fekola Complex Probable Mineral Reserves Statement: